napcs/rails_mobile_tutorial/README.md

 Now we add the test for the failing case:

     def test_redisplays_form_when_update_fails
-      put :update
+      news_item = NewsItem.create :name => "Test", :body => "Test"
+      put :update, :id => news_item.id, :news_item => {:name => "", :body => ""}
       assert_template :edit
     end

+This test looks a lot like the last one, but this time we just don't send blank values for the name and body.
+These should be invalid per our business logic we wrote earlier.

-And finally, implement the failing case in the controller
+Finally, we implement the failing case in the controller

     def update
       @news_item = NewsItem.find params[:id]